Weaver, Queens (NC) Royals to host Harrison and the Bellarmine Knights - WTOP News

 Charlotte, North Carolina; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Hayley Harrison and Bellarmine take on Jordyn Weaver and Queens (NC) on Wednesday.
+BOTTOM LINE: Hayley Harrison and Bellarmine take on Jordyn Weaver and Queens (NC) in ASUN play.

-The Royals have gone 3-3 in home games.
-Queens (NC) is the ASUN leader with 12.9 offensive rebounds per game led by Kemia Ward averaging 3.1.
+The Royals are 3-3 on their home court.
+Queens (NC) is seventh in the ASUN with 13.2 assists per game led by Aylesha Wade averaging 2.5.

 The Knights are 1-1 against ASUN opponents.
-Bellarmine is eighth in the ASUN with 33.3 rebounds per game led by Skylar Treadwell averaging 7.8.
+Bellarmine averages 75.5 points and has outscored opponents by 5.3 points per game.

-The Royals and Knights face off Wednesday for the first time in conference play this season.
+The Royals and Knights square off Wednesday for the first time in ASUN play this season.

 LAST 10 GAMES: Royals: 5-5, averaging 70.1 points, 35.5 rebounds, 13.4 assists, 10.0 steals and 2.7 blocks per game while shooting 38.5% from the field.
 Their opponents have averaged 71.3 points per game.